dkarunakaran/computer-interact/README.md

 # Web-operator

-A library for automating web tasks
+A library for automating web tasks, built extensively using LangGraph and other tools.

-To learn more about the library, check out the [documentation 📕]
+While it leverages browser capabilities, its current functionality is focused on specific web tasks.
+It's not designed for arbitrary web automation.

+This library excels at tasks solvable by its defined set of agents.

 ## Installation